RichLogan/JustHealth/Website/Documentation/docs/users.rst

 10. Confirm Password
 11. Terms and Conditions Accept

-These are passed to the :applicaton:func:`registration` function
+If this passes through the valiadtion it is used to insert a new Client record:

-.. automodule:: application
+.. automodule:: accounts
-    :members: registration
+    :members:
+    :undoc-members: